CSLearning4U/StudentCSP/_sources/CSPWhileAndForLoops/ch8_exercises.rst

         .. tab:: Question

            Write a procedure that takes a user input and keeps asking for a user input until the input is "Hello".
-If the input is not hello, it should print "This is you n wrong try." where n is the number of times they have put an input in.
+If the input is not "Hello", it should print "This is your n wrong try." where n is the number of times they have put an input in.
 If they type "Hello", the procedure should print "Success!".
 Hint: ``!=`` means does not equal

             .. activecode::  ch8ex18q
                 :nocodelens: